MicrosoftDocs/dataexplorer-docs/data-explorer/kusto-emulator-install.md

 ## Connect to the emulator

-You can use any the following tools to connect to and interact with the emulator:
+You can use any of the following tools to connect to and interact with the emulator:

 - [Kusto.Explorer](kusto/tools/kusto-explorer.md)
 - [Kusto.CLI](kusto/tools/kusto-cli.md)